MaxInvent

 Why this matters

 Stock sync sounds simple — it isn't.
 Each marketplace has a different API shape, a different rate limit, and a different failure mode.
-Amazon uses Feeds API and FBA Inventory API for two different fulfilment channels; eBay uses REST Inventory API for modern listings and Trading API for legacy ones; Temu has a strict 4 req/sec rate limit; TikTok Shop sometimes silently fails if you push updates during their nightly maintenance window (22:00-23:00 GMT).
-A good multi-channel sync architecture handles all of this invisibly.
+Amazon uses Feeds API and FBA Inventory API for two different fulfilment channels; eBay uses REST Inventory API for modern listings and Trading API for legacy ones; Temu has a strict 4 req/sec rate limit; TikTok Shop can be sensitive to maintenance windows.
+A good multi-channel sync architecture should account for these differences.

 Goal of this playbook

-By the end of this guide you'll understand exactly how to architect stock sync across 4+ marketplaces so that stock is accurate within 15 minutes on every channel, even during marketplace outages.
+By the end of this guide you'll understand how to architect stock sync across 4+ marketplaces so that stock normally updates within a defined target window, with recovery logic for marketplace outages.

 Before you start